whamtet/simpleui/README.md

 ### Prebind

-prebind are applied to req *before* the arguments are bound on `defcomponent`.
+Prebind is applied to req *before* the arguments are bound on `defcomponent`.
 It can be used in the following way

 ```clojure
 (defcomponent ^{:req my-prebind} my-component [req arg1 arg2] ...)
 ```

-prebind can be applied in different ways
+Prebind can be applied in different ways

 - **^{:req prebind}** prebind is applied to entire req object `(prebind req)`
 - **^{:params prebind}** prebind is applied to the **JSON Nested** params.  `(prebind json-params req)`